learn-co-students/js-dom-and-events-intro-to-the-dom-code-along-v-000/README.md

 ## Problem Statement

-We've started looking at the DOM and its structure.
+We've starte looking at the DOM and its structure.
 Now it's time to see what we can do with it.

 ## Objectives